 Weight-Based Dosing¶

 Many medications are ordered based on the patient's body weight.
-This ensures the dose is proportional to the patient's size, minimizing the risk of under or overdosing.
+This ensures the dose is proportional to the patient's size, minimizing the risk of under- or overdosing.

-Weight-based orders are expressed as:
+Weight-based orders are expressed as a dose per kilogram:

 Getting the Weight Right¶

-Always Weigh in kg
+Always use weight in kg

 Clinical doses are calculated using weight in kg.
 If the patient's weight is recorded in lb, convert first: